 The only way out of it is through it.
 I'd be lying if I said it was easy; it's one of the hardest things we've been through.
 I can't say how proud we are of our wonderful warrior Matilda.
 She has been battling this now for almost six months and has shown us strength and resilience like we've never seen.
 She demonstrates knowledge and understanding beyond her years.
 We openly share Matilda's journey because her strength and resilience amaze us daily, and we want to raise as much awareness as possible of ALL and charities like CCLG that have helped and supported us along the way.

-Create a better future for young people like Matilda
+Create a brighter future for children and young people like Matilda